chy098/ShakeChat/README.md

-# Project Title
+# Shake Chat

-CSE110 Shake Chat
+For CSE110

 ## Environment